 The final test of your image quality is in your prints.
 As much fun as online photos are too look at, nothing is quite like a big beautiful print hanging on a wall.
 After you’ve gone to all the work to create a beautiful image with Lightroom and/or Photoshop, how do you get the best possible print from your carefully crafted digital file?
 Read The Digital Print: Preparing Images in Lightroom and Photoshop for Printing by Jeff Schewe.

 If it sounds like you have heard the same three names over and over again, you are right.
 But if you really want to learn, you might as well learn from the best.

-All of the above books are linked individually and can also be found on page 3 and page 4 in the Digital Photography Books section of my photography store (which is powered by Amazon’s fast delivery, great service, and excellent guarantee).
+All of the above books are linked individually and can also be found on page 3 in the Digital Photography Books section of my photography store (which is powered by Amazon’s fast delivery, great service, and excellent guarantee).
 You will find some excellent books that deal with digital photography in terms of both shooting and image processing.

-If you want to follow up on Evening, Schewe, and Fraser with some specialized books on different areas of Photoshop, go to The “Mastering Photoshop” Series.
+If you want to follow up on Evening, Schewe, and Fraser with some specialized books on different areas of Photoshop, go to my “Mastering Photoshop” Series.
 The Schewe/Fraser books on RAW image processing are also part of that series.